jacintoArias/jacintoArias/readme.md

 # Jacinto Arias Academic Website

+## NOTE: The website is offline and not maintained

 In this repository I host and maintain my personal website.

 It was designed long ago and hosted elsewhere, but I just wanted to learn [jekyll](http://jekyllrb.com) so I used this as an excuse.